Funk legend George Clinton once famously said, "Free your mind, and your ass will follow."

 Freedia now stands at the forefront of a deep tradition of popular gay performers from New Orleans that stretches back to the 1950s and the colorful Patsy Vidalia, the transvestite host of the Dew Drop Inn, as well as gay soul singer and cross-dresser Bobby Marchan, who helped start the Cash Money hip-hop label (and whose version of Clarence Carter's "Strokin'" from 1987 was one of the first bounce records to call out New Orleans housing projects).

 "Definitely, I feel responsibility as a gay role model.
 I wanna be open-minded with where I'm from.
-I put out a lot of positive messages to shake yo ass with," he says.
+I put out a lot of positive messages to shake yo ass with," she says.
 "But I put this out to open up people's eyes and minds, to be more free and express themselves so they can live and enjoy life."

 And if you're worried that you don't have enough (ahem) ass to pull off the bounce show?
 Don't be.
 Just wear loose jeans or shorts — nothing too tight, Freedia says.
-"Everybody has an ass, no matter what type it is," he says.
+"Everybody has an ass, no matter what type it is," she says.
 "You can work it.
 Bounce will never die."
 S

 Big Freedia performs at the 10th annual Best Friends Day on Saturday, Aug.
 20, at Hadad's Lake.
 Tickets are $25 and doors open at 10 a.m.
 For information go to bestfriendsdayrva.com.